 They need to quickly grasp new therapy areas, concepts and terminology, especially in this modern world where therapies and technology are advancing extremely quickly (think immunotherapy, CRISPR, and AI).

 Data from clinical trials or clinical research/development is often very complex therefore writers must succinctly interpret and represent this data with accuracy, great grammar and flare - everyone loves a good story.
 Attention to detail, clarity in meaning, and remaining unbiased are also extremely important, particularly when dealing with subjects like drug safety.

 - Know your audience

-Complex information about therapeutic areas and life science needs to be tailored to the target audience, for example, the language used for regulatory writing will be very different to that used in a patient information leaflet or medical education module.
+Complex information about therapeutic areas and life science needs to be tailored to the target audience, for example, the language used for regulatory writing will be very different to that used in a patient information leaflet or education module.
 Pitching at the right level is vital in communication, much like trying to communicate with locals on holiday - you have to speak their language (shouting louder doesn’t help!).

 Check out our blog about tailoring messages to particular audiences for further information.

 - Project management skills

 A medical writer will often have a number of projects running simultaneously.
 They need to be organised with the ability to stick to strict timelines without losing the quality of work.
 This means project management skills are a must, so accepting responsibilities, being proactive, and delegating efficiently are part and parcel of the role.

 Good medical writers will always keep learning and enhancing their skills by undergoing regular CPD.
 The best will also look for new ways to create interesting and resonating work by embracing technology to communicate more effectively with audiences and clients alike.
 Read more about the future of continuing medical education.

 Yes, it can fall into a wide-range of ‘types’ which include: